arcnemesys/soundry/README.md

 ```

-## Usage
+### Usage

-A simple placeholder example of using Soundry is given below, and will be replaced by a more refined example in the near future.
+A simple placeholder example of using Soundry is given below..

 ```rust
 use soundry::control::parse_control_header;